Lettuce Turnip The Beet

 Cauliflower is another staple for me.
 I always have a couple of bags each of frozen broccoli, brussel sprouts, and cauliflower on hand to make some Simply Roasted Vegetables.

-Of course, there are other ways to eat cauliflower.
+Like how zucchini is often used as a low carb substitute for pasta, cauliflower is often used as a low carb substitute for mashed potatoes and rice.
+Of course, I'm talking about mashed cauliflower and cauliflower rice.
 I've made Cauliflower Mash Shepard's Pie for a lower calorie substitute for mashed potatoes.
 Cauliflower rice is great and well known for a reason, so check out my Lebanese Riced Cauliflower Casserole, Simple Cauliflower Rice, and 'Cheesy' Cauliflower Rice and Beans.

 There's of course Cauliflower Flaxseed Pizza Crust, a great gluten free alternative.
 I even have some cauliflower blended into the base of High Protein Veggie Ground, a vegetarian ground meat substitute that's still a good source of protein.
 Finally, you can always just steam cauliflower, My Steamed Vegetables That Don't Suck is a common 'I'm too lazy to make a vegetable' vegetable.